VIP-Lab-NEU/SwinCPD/README.md

 ## 🔬 Training and Testing

-After organizing the dataset in the required structure, execute `Preprocessing.py` to generate SwinCPD input images.
+After organizing the dataset in the required structure, run `Preprocessing.py` to generate the input images for training.
 Next, run `Train.py` to train the model.
-Finally, use `Test.py` to evaluate the trained model.
+Finally, run `Test.py` to test the model.

 ---